• Home

 Finished white ceramic teapot lid photo holder without a photo.

-If you like prefer to watch a video to see how I made the photo holders, here you go.
+If you like prefer to watch a video to see how to make photo holders without using a frame, here you go.

 3 Finished Ceramic or Glass Jar lids made into a way to display photos.